 4. Wander around the Walking Street

-A. The best things to do in Pattaya for bachelors is visiting walking street, ladyboy bars, massage parlours and more.
+A. The best things to do in Pattaya for bachelors are visiting walking street, ladyboy bars, massage parlors and more.

 A. If you are travelling to Pattaya with family, some of the best things to do are visiting Ice kingdom, trying DIY pizza buffet with kids and more.